ephemeraHQ/tx-boilerplate-frame/README.md

 Use this example Frame to test support for transaction Frames in your app.

-This example Frame uses the Sepolia network to make a 0.0000032ETH (~1 cent) transaction.
+This example Frame uses the Sepolia network to perform an empty transaction on a specified network.